Components of Food

 Don't appear to raise blood cholesterol levels

-Examples of polyunsaturated fats include safflower, sunflower, and corn oils, and soybean oils.
+Examples of polyunsaturated fats include safflower, sunflower, corn, and soybean oils.

-Examples of monounsaturated fats include olive and canola oils.
+Examples of monounsaturated fats include olive and canola oils and avocados.

 Trans fat is found naturally in some animal foods.
 Trans fats can also be made by food manufacturers.
 These are byproducts of hydrogenation.
 This is a chemical process used to change liquid unsaturated fat to a more solid fat.
 Trans fats will be found in an ingredients list as a partially hydrogenated oil.
 Trans fatty acids are similar in structure to saturated fat.
 They may have a great impact on raising total cholesterol and LDL cholesterol levels.
 You should avoid trans fats as much as possible.